 As an added benefit, Markham rewards its citizens’ environmental efforts each spring with a free compost giveaway day.
 Residents must bring proof of address and their own shovels/containers, but can take up to six containers per vehicle.

-For a fee of $80 per tonne, Markham residents also have the option to bring their yard waste to a public drop-off collection center on weekends (grass clippings permissible), or for free at the Bloomington Compost Site if the personal trailer is less than one cubic yard ($65/tonne if larger).
-Acceptable public drop-off collection center materials include leaves, small amounts of sod, shrubs, twigs/branches, weeds, pumpkins, and flowers/garden plants.
+For a fee of $65 per tonne, Markham residents also have the option to bring their yard waste to a public drop-off collection center at the Bloomington Compost Site.
+Acceptable public drop-off collection center materials include leaves, small amounts of sod, grass/thatch clippings, shrubs, twigs/branches, weeds, seasonal organic decorations (like pumpkins and Christmas trees), and flowers/garden plants.

-Conversely, materials prohibited from drop-off include: grass/thatch clippings, sod, dirt, yard waste in plastic bags (must be emptied on-site), gravel, cement, topsoil, rocks/stones, animal droppings, driveway/road sweepings, tree stumps/root balls and tree branches (larger than six inches in diameter or longer than four feet in length), and treated/painted wood.
+Conversely, materials prohibited from drop-off include: food waste, sod, dirt, yard waste in plastic bags (must be emptied on-site), gravel, cement, topsoil, rocks/stones, animal droppings, driveway/road sweepings, tree stumps/root balls and tree branches (larger than six inches in diameter or longer than four feet in length), and treated/painted wood.

 - Town of Markham Zero Waste Policy (2012)